 Some of these professions may have their own professional designations obtained through a combination of examination and experience requirements similar to the Uniform CPA Examination.
 Popular specialties include Certified Information Systems Auditor (CISA), Certified Management Accountant (CMA), Chartered Financial Analyst (CFA), Certified Financial Planner (CFP) and Certified Fraud Examiner (CFE), to name a few.
 Each specialty requires its own unique set of skills; however, all are built on a solid foundation of accounting.

-Students who have work authorization through DACA or have concerns about their eligibility to work or hold an accounting internship in the U.S. should feel free to contact the Undocumented Student Services Coordinator at firstname.lastname@example.org, visit the Undocumented Student Services website, or stop by the Rady Undergraduate Academic Advisor's office (2E113) for more resources.
+Additionally, students who have work authorization through DACA or have concerns about their eligibility to work or hold an accounting internship in the U.S. should feel free to contact the Undocumented Student Services Coordinator at firstname.lastname@example.org, visit the Undocumented Student Services website for more resources.

 What else can you do to prepare for a career in accounting?
 Review our Career Resources for Undergraduates Guide.